Exploring 11 Types of Drones: Features and Functions

 What is a Drone?

-This can refer to anything from a small remote control helicopter to a large aircraft, but generally, it describes lower-end devices.
+A drone is a broad term for an unmanned aerial vehicle (UAV).
+It can refer to anything from a small remote-controlled helicopter to a large aircraft, but generally, it describes lower-end devices.

 These planes are used for reconnaissance, surveillance, and, in some cases, carrying out missile attacks.